Durden-T/redplanethq-marketplace/README.md

 The plugin automatically searches and stores memories through hooks, but you can also use manual commands:

+- `/core-memory:init` - Initialize CORE memory with comprehensive project context
-- `/search <query>` - Search CORE memory for specific information
+- `/core-memory:search` - Search CORE memory for specific information
-- `/ingest` - Manually trigger memory ingest for the current conversation
+- `/core-memory:ingest` - Manually trigger memory ingest for the current conversation

 **How it works:**